 - Have non-alcoholic options.
 Don't assume everyone can/wants to drink alcohol.

-- Purchase some signs, Signs will make your party less stressful.
+- Purchase some inexpensive signs.
+Signs will make your party less stressful.
 Plus guests always appreciate them!

 - Turn on appropriate music and make a playlist.

 - Offer a variety of food spread out.
 Hot, cold, vegetarian, GF, you never know your guests dietary restrictions.

 - Have one "Wow" item.
 This is the one thing your guests will never forget.

 Rather than sending an unofficial text message that can easily be missed or forgotten, send out an inexpensive but classy invitation!
 These days, paper invitations are NOT the only way to go.
 Although they do make each guest feel special, they can be time consuming and costly.

 Evites, on the other hand, are very popular because they're quick, budget-friendly and have features that paper invites don't allow.
 Things like allowing you to see who received the invite and who hasn't, each RSVP with a total guest count and what items guests can bring, will make planning your cocktail party especially convenient!

 Here are some of the most popular evite website:

 These paper invitations are cute and easily customizable!